1981 Penn State Nittany Lions football team

-The 1981 Penn State Nittany Lions football team represented Pennsylvania State University during the 1981 NCAA Division I-A football season.
-The team was selected national champion by Dunkel, an NCAA-designated major selector, while Clemson was the consensus national champion.
+The 1981 Penn State Nittany Lions football team represented Pennsylvania State University as an independent during the 1981 NCAA Division I-A football season.
+Led by 16th-year head coach Joe Paterno, the Nittany Lions compiled a record of 10–2.
+Penn State was invited to the Fiesta Bowl, where the Nittany Lions defeated USC.
+The team was selected national champion by Dunkel, an NCAA-designated major selector, while Clemson, who finished the season 12–0, was the consensus national champion.